ssachtleben/play-plugins/README.md

 | ------------------------ | ---------------------------------- | -------------- | ------------ |
 | [play-cron-plugin](cron) | A time-based job scheduler plugin. | 0.1-SNAPSHOT   | 2.1.0        |

+Check the plugin readme to learn how to add the plugin to your project.
+Every plugin also contains usage infos in the readme file and at least one sample project so it should be easy to find out how to use it.

 ## Licence

 This software is licensed under the Apache 2 license, quoted below.